Tas-Silġ: Byzantine church

 Some remains of sculpture were found, including a worn female marble head and an ivory capital with a hanging palmette.
 Pottery from this period was also found, including amphorae and locally made plates and other items.
 During the Byzantine period, it may be that the fat lady was deliberately defaced and buried in a hollow.
 In the 8th century, defensive walls were hastily built around the church.
 The church was abandoned soon after the Arabs occupied Malta in 870 AD.
 The site was turned into a quarry and stones from the original structure were removed.
 In the medieval period farms were built on the area, and rubble walls from this era still exist.
 The whole site was buried under a metre of soil before being excavated.

 There are claims that a mosque stood on site but not enough archeological proof is found to support this.
 It is proven, however, that the Christian building was burned down during the Arab period.

 Early Modern history

-In the 17th century writers began to speculate the location of Juno's temple that was referred to in ancient texts, however the site was only discovered in the 20th century.
+In the seventeenth century writers began to speculate the location of Juno's temple that was referred to in ancient texts, however the site was only discovered in the twentieth century.
 It was included on the Antiquities List of 1925.

-A remain of a column from the temple at Tas-Silg, built in the Phoenician period, is today found at the 17th century Palazzo Marnisi in Marsaxlokk.
+A remain of a column from the temple at Tas-Silġ, built in the Phoenician period, is today found at the seventeenth century Palazzo Marnisi in Marsaxlokk.
 Donna Angelina rebuilt the chapel nearby, referred to in Latin as Madonna ad Nives, in 1832.